OpenEvalProject/evals/manuscripts/elife-39643/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/39643/elife-39643-fig4-v1.jpg)

 **Figure 4.:** Xestospongin C acutely applied to NMJs to impair IP3R function.
-(A) The GluRIIA deletion mutation diminishes quantal size for all experimental conditions.
-(SP16B) EPSP amplitudes are somewhat impaired versus non-GluRIIA control in all cases but most severely impaired when GluRIIA deletion is combined with 20 µM Xestospongin C incubation.
+(A) The GluRIIASP16 deletion mutation diminishes quantal size for all experimental conditions.
+(B) EPSP amplitudes are somewhat impaired versus non-GluRIIA control in all cases but most severely impaired when GluRIIA deletion is combined with 20 µM Xestospongin C incubation.
 (C) By quantal content, sustained PHP expression is abolished with acute NMJ exposure to 20 µM Xestospongin C. (D) Acute incubation 20 μM PhTox diminishes quantal size for all conditions (PhTox +DMSO vehicle or PhTox +20 µM Xestospongin C).
 (E) EPSP amplitudes are normal or near normal for all conditions.
 (F) Rapid PHP induction by PhTox not blocked by 20 µM Xestospongin C. (G) Representative electrophysiological traces (EPSPs above; mEPSPs below) for 20 µM Xestospongin C (or control) conditions in (A–F).
 Violin plots used as in Figure 1. *p<0.05, **p<0.01, ***p<0.001 by Student’s T-Test versus non-challenged genetic control.
 Scale bars for all traces are y = 10 mV (1 mV), x = 20 ms (500 ms) for EPSPs (mEPSPs).
-10.7554/eLife.39643.009Figure 4—source data 1.Figure 4.Values as in Figure 1—source data 1.

 Next, we tested if acute application of 20 μM Xestospongin C could block the rapid induction of PHP.
 We applied 20 μM Xestospongin C to wild-type NMJs concurrently with 20 μM PhTox.
 Quantal size was markedly diminished compared to the non-PhTox control (Figure 4D; vehicle control dataset same as in 4A-C).
 Yet evoked amplitudes remained near control levels (Figure 4E,G) because the rapid induction of PHP was intact (Figure 4F).